 If you have followed these processes and your complaint has still not been resolved, students may contact Student Ombuds Services for guidance about any other available options.

-If all of the above steps have been followed and your complaint is still not resolved, you may submit a complaint through the University of North Carolina System Office using their student complaint policy/process and their student complaint form.
-For more information, see UNC’s Post-Secondary Education Complaints page.
-Additionally, you have the option to submit a complaint to the Southern Association of Colleges and Schools Commission on Colleges using their complaint policy/process and complaint form.
+If all of the above steps have been followed and your complaint is still not resolved, you may submit a complaint through the University of North Carolina System Office using their student complaint process and their student complaint form.
+Additionally, you have the option to submit a complaint to the Southern Association of Colleges and Schools Commission on Colleges using their complaint policy and complaint form (located in their policy documents).

 Frequently Asked Questions